gbbenson68/tic-tac-toe-new/README.md

 9. As a player, I want to continue a game against another player.

-Some of these items were not achievable in the first iteration of the application.
+Some of these items were not achievable in the first iteration of the application, and I am planning to implement them later on.

 Basic Directory Structure
 -------------------------